shalivan/shalivan.github.io/_posts/PSY/20-01-01-Perception.md

 ![](/src/gestalt/invariancesmall.png) |Invariance | **Objects recognition** is  independent of rotation, elastic deformations, light, component features

-**Law of Perception**
+## Gestalt law of pragnanz

-Gestalt law of pragnanz. which means ‘concise and meaningful‘
+Law of Perception (pragnanz. which means ‘concise and meaningful)

 ||Law |Tend to be perceived as integrated into groups if ... |  |
 | - | - | - |- |